hazae41/glacier/README.md

 ### Preparing your app

-You just have to wrap your app in `XSWRProvider`
+You just have to wrap your app in `XSWRProvider`.

+You can partition your app using multiple providers and storages to improve performances.

 ### Your first sandwich